questionlp/blog.linh.social/_posts/2024-03-02-installing-fedora-on-microsoft-surface-pro-3.md

 sudo cp {Path to extracted shim-x64-15.4-5.x86_64.rpm}/boot/efi/EFI/BOOT/BOOTX64.EFI BOOTX64.EFI
 ```

 After following those steps, I unmounted the filesystem and the thumb drive and tried to boot the Surface using the thumb drive with Secure Boot enabled.
 The Surface could finally boot from the thumb drive, and I was greeted with the boot loader menu.
 For some reason, the display settings for the KDE live boot had screen scaling set to 175%, causing the Fedora installer to have hilariously large text.
 I changed the screen scaling down to 120% and restarted the installer.

+## Post-Installation Tasks

 After installing Fedora and rebooting the Surface, a repeating series of error messages appeared on the screen:

 ```text
 ../../grub-core/commands/efi/tpm.c:48:Unknown TPM error.